Charu-Gupta-2708/Data_projects_TripleTen/Shopify App Analysis/README.md

 This was the 6th project I worked on in the TripleTen BIA program.

-Description: The project task was to review the landscape of apps on the Shopify platform, using data scraped from publicly available Shopify websites and to figure out what key factors play into the success of a Shopify app.
+🔗Description: The project task was to review the landscape of apps on the Shopify platform, using data scraped from publicly available Shopify websites and to figure out what key factors play into the success of a Shopify app.

-Objectives:
+🔗Objectives:
 1.Make a KPI Card (a visual with a single number) that counts the unique number of apps and add it to your App Landscape sheet.

 2.Make a Line Chart getting the sum of the review count on the Y-axis, and the lastmod date on the X-Axis.